 We consider the tax implications of any major business decision we make, to ensure that we continue to comply with applicable tax laws as the business grows and develops.
 We also ensure that we are kept informed of legislative changes in the UK and elsewhere so that we can take appropriate steps to remain compliant.

-Responsibility for the group’s tax strategy, tax policies and management of tax risk ultimately rests with the Group CFO.
-Responsibility for implementation rests with the Tax Director and other members of the finance team.
+Responsibility for the group’s tax strategy, tax policies and management of tax risk ultimately rests with the group Chief Financial Officer.
+Responsibility for implementation rests with the Vice President of Tax and other members of the finance team.

 The attitude of the group towards tax planning (so far as affecting UK taxation)